David Dellinger: Subsequent activities

-Dellinger spoke at the December 1971 John Sinclair Freedom Rally in Ann Arbor, Michigan.
+In December 1971, Dellinger spoke at the John Sinclair Freedom Rally in Ann Arbor, Michigan.

 In the late 1970s, Dellinger spent two years teaching at Goddard College's Adult Degree Program and Vermont College.
 In 2001, he was invited back to give the commencement address to the graduating class of Goddard's Residential Undergraduate Program.

-Dellinger also was a founder of Seven Days, an American alternative news magazine written from a leftist or anti-establishment perspective.
-Dellinger obtained the subscription list of Ramparts magazine, which ceased publication in October 1975.
-Seven Days began preview editions in 1975, published regularly starting in 1977 but ceased publication in 1980.
+Dellinger was also a founder of Seven Days, an American alternative news magazine written from a leftist or anti-establishment perspective.
+He obtained the subscription list of Ramparts magazine, which ceased publication in October 1975.
+That year, Seven Days began preview editions, and published regularly beginning in 1977, until they ceased publication in 1980.

 In 1986, when his Yale class of 1936 held its 50th reunion, Dellinger wrote in the reunion book: "Lest my way of life sounds puritanical or austere, I always emphasize that in the long run one can't satisfactorily say no to war, violence, and injustice unless one is simultaneously saying yes to life, love, and laughter."

-For his lifelong commitment to pacifist values and for serving as a spokesperson for the peace movement, Dellinger was awarded the Peace Abbey Courage of Conscience award on September 26, 1992.
+For his lifelong commitment to pacifist values and for serving as a spokesperson for the peace movement, Dellinger was awarded the Peace Abbey International Courage of Conscience award on September 26, 1992.